Sacroiliac Joint Pain - When Sitting is Unbearable

 - Anti-inflammatory drugs, muscle relaxants, or cortisone shots

-- Radiofrequency denervation is another option to consider.
-A specialist will determine whether it is an option, and it consists of destroying the nerve tissue that is causing the joint pain.
+- Radiofrequency denervation is another option to consider (A specialist will determine if it’s an option.
+It consists of destroying the nerve tissue that’s causing the joint pain.)